piotrmurach/finite_machine/README.md

 car.reverse_lights?  # => true
 ```

-Alternatively, create method inside the `Car` that will do the integration like so
+Alternatively, create method inside the `Car` that will do the integration like so:

 ```ruby
 class Car